Alice Cooper: The Spiders and Nazz

 In 1964, 16-year-old Furnier was eager to participate in Cortez High School's annual Letterman's talent show, so he gathered four fellow cross country teammates to form a group for the show: Glen Buxton, Dennis Dunaway, John Tatum, and John Speer.
 They named themselves the Earwigs.
 They dressed up in costumes and wigs to resemble the Beatles and performed several parodies of Beatles songs, with the lyrics modified to refer to the track team: in their rendition of "Please Please Me", for example, the line "Last night I said these words to my girl" was replaced with "Last night I ran four laps for my coach".
 Of the group, only Buxton knew how to play an instrument—the guitar—so Buxton played guitar while the rest mimed on their instruments.
 The group got an overwhelming response from the audience and won the talent show.
 As a result of their positive experience, the group decided to try to turn into a real band.
-They acquired musical instruments from a local pawn shop and proceeded to learn how to play them, with Buxton doing most of the teaching as well as much of the early songwriting.
+They acquired musical instruments from a local pawn shop and learned to play them, with Buxton doing most of the teaching and much of the early songwriting.
 They soon renamed themselves the Spiders, featuring Furnier on lead vocals, Buxton on lead guitar, Tatum on rhythm guitar, Dunaway on bass guitar, and Speer on drums.

 In 1966, the Spiders graduated from Cortez High School and, after North High School football player Michael Bruce replaced John Tatum on rhythm guitar, the band released their second single, "Don't Blow Your Mind", an original composition which became a local hit, backed by "No Price Tag".

 By 1967, the band had begun to make regular road trips to Los Angeles to play shows.
 They soon renamed themselves Nazz and released the single "Wonder Who's Lovin' Her Now", backed with future Alice Cooper track "Lay Down and Die, Goodbye".
 Around this time, drummer John Speer was replaced by Neal Smith.
 By the end of the year, the band relocated to Los Angeles.